 Properties

-Since SCs code resides both on-chain or off-chain, and inherits most of the underlying PDL properties.
-However, being executable code, such properties get new meanings:
+Smart contracts’ properties directly depend on the properties of the underlying PDL and some properties due to their .

+EC – more details on properties- try to be more specific(A calls B and B calls A(recurrsive)).

 Immutability

 As any data on a PDL, a SC is immutable.
 This means that the code deployed on the PDL, specifying the contract logic, cannot be changed.
 The values contained inside a SC internal storage are mutable as expected.
 A consequence of Immutability is Immortality, since, once deployed, a SC cannot be removed.
 However, most PDL protocols allow for a logic marking of a SC as disabled, to disable future calls to a given SC.
 In order to disable a SC needs to specify an appropriate function inside its code.